 The length of these workshops can be tailored to suit the needs of your organisation:

-HALF DAY WORKSHOP : Awareness to Human rights within advocacy.
+1 DAY WORKSHOP : Awareness of Human rights within advocacy.

 Participants will learn about different models of advocacy, the different elements to an advocate/client relationship and an overview of human rights legislation.